AbhilashaRavichander/CondaQA/README.md

 **CondaQA** features 14,182 question-answer pairs with over 200 unique negation cues. **CondaQA** is also available as a [huggingface dataset](https://huggingface.co/datasets/lasha-nlp/CONDAQA).

-If you use this dataset, we would appreciate you citing our work:
+If you use this dataset, we would appreciate you citing our [paper](https://arxiv.org/abs/2211.00295):

 ```
 @inproceedings{ravichander-et-al-2022-condaqa,